Skip to Content

 Day 7 facilities

-Food and drink: In Dursley there are several supermarkets, a bakery, fish and chip shop and the Old Spot and Kings Head pubs which serve food.
+Food and drink: There’s a Coop supermarket in King’s Stanley.
+Dursley has several supermarkets, cafés and the Old Spot pub serving food.
 There’s also a village shop and the Black Horse Inn in North Nibley, and a selection of cafés, pubs and restaurants in Wotton-under-Edge.

 Toilets: There are public toilets at the May Lane car park in Dursley (GL11 4JQ) and on the Rope Walk in Wotton-under-Edge (GL12 7AA).